stacynwigwe/portfolio/index.md

 **About**

 _I remove barriers between information and action.
 Across K-12 education, higher education, and consulting, my work has centered on one question: How do we make complex information usable?
 I design systems, documentation, and resources that help people find what they need, trust what they find, and apply it with confidence.
-I believe organizations don't struggle because they lack knowledge — they struggle because that knowledge isn't organized, accessible, or easy to act on.
+I believe organizations don't struggle because they lack knowledge.
+They struggle because that knowledge isn't organized, accessible, or easy to act on.
 That's the problem I solve._

 **How to Explore This Portfolio**